giovanizanetti/MY-READS-APP/README.md

 ## What this project is about

 I am creating this virtual bookshelf as part of a Udacity React Nanodegre, using ReactJS.
-In this project I'm practcing React CRUD operation as well as interacting wit external API.
+In this project, I'm practising React CRUD operation as well as interacting with external API.

-## Technologie used
+## Technologies used
 - React.js